Skip to main content

 1. Wool

 Wool is what we recommend first, almost regardless of climate.
 A lightweight Merino around 240 to 260 grams works year-round in Bangkok offices, where the air conditioning is the real climate rather than the street outside.
-Heavier worsteds (a 280g tropical weave, or 320g for travel) earn their keep on flights and in cooler boardrooms.
+A 280g tropical weave still wears comfortably for daily Bangkok use, while heavier worsteds around 320g earn their keep on flights and in cooler boardrooms.
 On our shelves you'll find Holland & Sherry, Vitale Barberis Canonico, and Drago, all Italian and English mills we've worked with for years.

 2. Cotton